kermitt2/entity-fishing/doc/restAPI.rst

 PDF input
 ^^^^^^^^^

+This service is processing a PDF provided as input after extracting and structuring its raw content.
+Structuration is currently specialized to scientific and technical articles.
+Processing a PDF not corresponding to scientific articles is currently not recommended.

-This service is processing text contained in the PDF provided in input.
-In addition to the query it accepts a PDF file via multi-part/form-data.
+In addition to the query it accepts a PDF file via ```multi-part/form-data```.

 The JSON format for the query parameter to be sent to the service is identical to a response of the service:
 ::